Report feral hog sightings and damage to 573-522-4115 ext. 3296 or online.

 Feral hogs spend a lot of time rooting and wallowing, behaviors that contribute to soil erosion, reduce water quality, and damage agricultural crops and hay fields, as well as destroy sensitive natural areas such as glades, fens and springs.

-Feral hogs are known to carry diseases such as swine brucellosis, pseudorabies, trichinosis and leptospirosis.
-The domestic swine industry is currently free of these diseases, but they are endemic in feral hogs and circulate at levels above 30%.
-The reintroduction of these diseases into domestic populations could be devastating to the agriculture industry.
+Feral hogs are known to carry diseases such as swine brucellosis, pseudorabies, trichinosis, and leptospirosis.
+The reintroduction of these diseases into domestic population could be devastating to the agriculture industry.

 Feral hogs have been roaming some Missouri counties since the days of open range.
 The situation took a wrong turn in the 1990s when hog hunting for recreation began to gain popularity.
 Groups began raising and promoting European wild boar as a form of alternative agriculture and for hunting on captive facilities.
 It wasn't long before many of these hogs escaped or were released intentionally on public land.

 Because feral hogs are highly adaptable animals and prolific breeders, their numbers grow at an alarming rate.
 One sow can give birth to two litters of about six piglets twice per year, resulting in a population growth rate of about 166% per year.
 The Conservation Department has received damage complaints from private landowners since the late 1990s.
 Today, feral hog populations are established in over 30 Missouri counties.